 How To Store Leftovers

-Baked potato chips are best eaten right away, but can be stored in a covered container for a 1 – 2 weeks (just be sure to let them cool completely before storing).
+Baked potato chips are best eaten right away, but can be stored in a covered container for 1 – 2 weeks (just be sure to let them cool completely before storing).

 - Burgers: Serve alongside Smoky Black Bean Burgers or Quinoa & White Bean Veggie Burgers.